Some thoughts on the dichotomy of self-empty (rang stong) and other-empty (gzhan stong):

 If we diagnose a commitment to ontological projects as the source of the dilemma, what would be our prescription?
 If the issue is too much ontology, then in the interest of maintaining homeostasis we can suggest more epistemology.
 A significant reevaluation of the very limit and function of thought may be in order.
 Perhaps when we say that things are empty, this is not true in any ontological sense in which there is a relationship of objective correspondence between the idea of an emptiness and the reality of this emptiness.
 If statements on, or cognitions of, emptiness are to be veridical without being ontological, then truth itself needs to be reevaluated and understood differently.

 From this perspective, we can see how both the Prasangika and the Shentong views can be useful, but only once their respective systems are conditioned by the axiom that all things derive their origin and meaning from a particular mode of creative praxis, and that considered independently of this praxis they can mean nothing that is thought of them and can deliver nothing which is sought from them.
 Instead of being opposing extremes vying to occupy the same position on a hierarchical scheme of tenets, we can freely make use of both of them in the appropriate contexts as they are needed.
-When they function as counter-weights of each other, they help us find our own balance as we walk the middle path to complete wellness.
+When they function as counter-weights of each other, they help us find our own balance as we walk the middle path to complete knowledge and wellness.